adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Facts for Today</b></summary>
 <br>
-<pre><code>1 » The Main Library at Indiana University sinks over an inch every year because when it was built, engineers failed to take into account the weight of all the books that would occupy the building.</code></pre>
+<pre><code>1 » Clownfish, wrasses, moray eels, gobies and other fish species are known to change sex, including reproductive functions.
+A school of clownfish is always built into a hierarchy with a female fish at the top.
+When she dies, the most dominant male changes sex and takes her place.</code></pre>
-<pre><code>2 » Weatherman Willard Scott was the first original Ronald McDonald.</code></pre>
+<pre><code>2 » Leonardo Da Vinci invented the scissors.</code></pre>
-<pre><code>3 » Between 2 and 3 jockeys are killed each year in horse racing.</code></pre>
+<pre><code>3 » The Human eyes never grow, but nose and ears never stop growing.</code></pre>
 </details>
 <p>
 	<a href="https://adityaprasad.eu.org" rel="nofollow">